Where has your toothbrush been?

 - You clumsily drop your probably expired toothbrush behind the toilet and deem it finally replaceable.

+Did you know you really need to be changing out your toothbrush every three to four months?
+Well, take a minute to set a reminder so you don’t forget to change them out.
 Dental hygiene is no joke for anyone including your children.
 Do not wait until your toothbrush’s bristles have lost rigidity.
-Weak bristles hinder the plaque removing function of a toothbrush.
-Put a reminder in your phone or on your calendar to replace your family’s toothbrushes every three to four months.
+Weak bristles hinder the plaque-removing function of a toothbrush.

-There are plenty of great tips to preserving the health of your beloved toothbrush between replacements and visits to Snodgrass King Dental Associates.
+There are plenty of great tips for preserving the health of your beloved toothbrush between replacements and visits to Snodgrass King Dental Associates.